Otipi Road Trail

 - No mobile phone coverage

-- Otipi road peaks at 900m, is rough in places and is extremely isolated so experience and good preparation are critical.
+- Otipi road peaks at 900m and is extremely isolated so experience and good preparation are critical.

 Otipi Road, in the Raukumura Forest Park, was built for hydroelectric dam explorations dating back to the 1950s-1960s.
 Today, the road is little-used aside from hunters, fishers, 4WD'ers and cyclists.